ruthtempo/ruthtempo/README.md

 * Made in Barcelona
 * Living in :round_pushpin: Germany
-* On summer 2021 I commited to become a Web Developer and slowly :snail:  but steadily i'm getting closer to that goal everyday. :muscle:
+* On summer 2021 I commited to become a Web Developer and slowly :snail:  but steadily :muscle: I'm getting closer to that goal everyday.
 * After finishing a 350h bootcamp with focus on VueJS, I wanted to check out other frameworks and that's when I fell for the combo ReactJS + Typescript.
 * I am very lucky :pray: to have an experienced Sofware Engineer [/kruschid](https://duckduckgo.com) as my mentor, turning my learning process into something very enriching.